The True Wireless - Nikola Tesla, Electrical Experimenter, May 1919

 Above: Common telegraph sounder of the type Tesla often used as a detector or translating device "R" in his receiver circuits.

-To turn a Tesla transmitter circuit into a communication receiver: the high-voltage power supply is switched out, usually for a battery of low voltage, and the spark gap or circuit controller switch, if used, gets replaced with a coherer or sometimes a rotational receiver can be applied.
+A way to turn a Tesla transmitter circuit into a communication receiver: the high-voltage power supply is switched out, usually for a battery of low voltage, and the spark gap or circuit controller switch, if used, gets replaced with a coherer or sometimes a rotational receiver can be applied.
 The energy to trigger the coherer, or charge the capacitor, is picked up by the grounded coil, R1, which resonates at a specific tuned frequency produced by the transmitter, causing current to flow through the coil R1.
 The energy of this resonating current is induced electromagnetically into the receiver "tank" or oscillating circuit shown in diagram.
 See US Patents: 645,576 - and - 649,621: - The "working devices" shown in the patents are lamps and motors being powered by the transmitter, but Tesla stated that before lamps and motors could be applied you had to be able to use sensitive devices: coherers and rotational receivers.
 These devices inevitably work best when coupled to a significant value of capacitance, and a coil.
 As the power levels in the transmitter were developed, or if the receiver was located close to the transmitter: first the battery can be dispensed with, then the coherer can be removed.
 At very high energy levels, even rotational commutators are no longer required.
 All you need is a grounded, tuned, circuit for the output device: like a motor with a tuned field and armature: The motor field serves as the inductance, the coil.
 Then you add capacitance and tune the coil to the frequency of your motor for example.

 Tesla developed high-energy harmonic oscillators that he was applying as a transmitter.
 This meant there were multiple channels being transmitted simultaneously.